HimBono/ViralBites/README.md

 # ViralBites 🌮🔥

-## use your gemini API for it to work

 **Discover the hype.** ViralBites is an AI-powered, map-first web application designed to help users discover trending, viral, and "aesthetic" food spots that standard review apps often miss.